Lucy-Glanville-Brown/plant-spot/README.md

 ### Future Features

+* Quick Add To Bag option on the All Products page to make adding to the shopping bag easier
+* Deals and Offers section
+* Option to comment on reviews
+* Add wishlist to the user's profile

 [Back to top ⇧](#)

 ## Marketing <a name="marketing"></a>

+### Business Model

+The business model used for the PlantSpot would be a B2C (Business to Customer), this is due to the business selling products directly to the customer through the platform.
+The target market for these products are people of all ages and backgrounds who want to enhance their home or office space with indoor plants.

+Customers who are buying products from PlantSpot should be able to:

+* Easily view and purchase plants from the site.
+* Easily navigate and search for products they wish to purchase.
+* Be able to subscribe for to a newsletter.

+### Search Engine Optimization

+**sitemap.xml**

+A sitemap was made to list the websites important URL's to ensure that search engines are able to easily navigate through the site and understand its structure.
+This was made using XML-sitemaps.com using the following steps:

+1. Paste the URL of the deployed site into XML-sitemaps.
+2. Download the XML sitemap file.
+3. Drag and drop this files into the projects root folder, and ensure it is labelled sitemap.xml

+**robots.txt***

+A robots.txt file was created to tell search engines where not to allowed go on the site and increase the quality of the site, ultimately improving the SEO rating.
+The following steps were taken to create this:
+1. A file was added named robots.txt.
+2. The following code was written into this file, adding in your personalised sitemap url:

+    ```
+    User-agent: *
+    Disallow:
+    Sitemap: YOUR_SITEMAP_URL
+    ```

 ### Facebook Page

 ![Plant Spot Facebook Page](https://user-images.githubusercontent.com/85178695/191124741-ee2c7b7a-9b18-4ec5-9336-902711908fef.png)

+### Email Subscription Service - Mail Chimp

+In the footer of the site there is a newsletter sign up form which the users can complete.

 [Back to top ⇧](#)